Multimodal Learning for Arcing Detection in Pantograph-Catenary Systems: Methodology

 In this work, we extend DeepSAD to the multimodal setting and develop effective pseudo-anomaly generation strategies for both image and force modalities.
 These pseudo-anomalies are then leveraged during training to improve the model’s arcing detection performance.

 \textbf{Pseudo-anomaly Image Sample Generation.} Arcing events are rare and challenging to capture in real-world scenarios.
 As a result, supervised deep learning models often struggle to learn robust representations only a limited number of labeled anomalies are available.
 To address this challenge, we propose a pseudo-anomaly generation strategy that leverages a small set of labeled anomalies along together a large set of normal data.
 We first manually crop the arcing regions in the labeled anomaly samples (\cref{fig:ano_img} (a)).
 Then, we generate synthetic anomalous image samples by randomly pasting the labeled arcing regions onto pantographs in normal images (\cref{fig:ano_img} (b)), resulting in pseudo-anomalies with simulated arcing (\cref{fig:ano_img} (c)).
-This approach allows us to generate an unlimited number of anomalous image samples, which are added to the anomaly set $\mathcal{D}_a$ to improve training efficacy.
+This approach allows us to generate an unlimited number of anomalous image samples, which are added to the anomaly set $\mathcal{D}_a$ to improve training efficacy. {This Cut-Paste strategy physically mimics real-world arcing, where intense light emissions are locally superimposed onto the structural background without altering the global geometry of the scene.}

 \textbf{Pseudo-anomaly Force Sample Generation.} Similarly, for the force modality, we assume access to a small set of real anomalous force signals along with a substantial amount of normal samples.
 Inspired by Mixup~\cite{zhang2018mixup}, we generate synthetic anomalous force signals by taking convex combinations of randomly selected abnormal and normal signals (\cref{fig:ano_force}):